Berta Pereira

 Berta Pereira Majó (born June 10, 1958) is a Uruguayan percussionist, dancer, and actor who specializes in Afro-Uruguayan themes.
 In 1995, she founded the group Berta Pereira y las Comadres, which focuses on Afro-Uruguayan music and folklore.
-The band is well known for their candombe style of music and their participation in Memoria para armar, a musical performance and dramatic reading of testimonies by women imprisoned under the Uruguayan military dictatorship in the 1970's and 1980's.
+The band is well known for their candombe style of music and their participation in Memoria para armar, a musical performance and dramatic reading of testimonies by women imprisoned under the Uruguayan military dictatorship in the 1970s and 1980s.

 Biography

-Born in Montevideo, Pereira grew up in a musical family, with both of her parents playing the guitar.
+Born in Montevideo, Pereira grew up in a musical family, with both her parents playing the guitar.
 Her sister, a guitar teacher, taught her to play when she was only five.
 She went on to study the Uruguayan harp with Carlos Vega while taking lessons in ballet and contemporary dance.
 At the time, during the era of the Uruguayan dictatorship, the College of Fine Arts Instituto Escuela Nacional de Bellas Artes (Universidad de la República) was closed, and Pereira took various classes in the workshop of Zina Fernández: ceramics, drawing, painting, batik and goldsmithing.
 In addition, she studied ceramics at the Universidad del Trabajo del Uruguay.
 Later, she studied English, French, and Portuguese, and worked for a time as a translator and interpreter.

 While living abroad in France and Panama, Pereira participated in various musical groups.
 In Panama, she acted in the street theater group Oveja Negra ("Black Sheep") directed by Ileana Solís Palma.
-She later formed her own band named "Acertijo" together with Ventura Dríguez, Franz Gutiérrez and Marie Sanjur.
+She later formed her band named "Acertijo" together with Ventura Dríguez, Franz Gutiérrez and Marie Sanjur.